edHelper.com

 Which way?

 2 Knowing your way is very important.
 If we did not know direction, finding our way would be hard.
-Our planet has points, lines, and areas.
+When we talk about direction, we talk about points, lines, and areas.
 Right now you are sitting at your desk reading this article.
 You are located at a certain point in your classroom.
 Suppose you want to sharpen your pencil?
 You can see the sharpener on the wall.
 So, you get up and walk along a path to the sharpener.
 You have just traveled along a line.
 A line is a path between two or more points.
 You have also traveled in a certain direction.
 That direction was toward the sharpener.
-The sharpener is the other point.
+The sharpener is the other point on the line you traveled.

 3 Now suppose your desk is a part of a group.
 You and the students in the group are part of an area.
 So imagine our planet.
 Your house is at a point on Earth.
 You travel along a line to get to another point, your school.
 Finally your school is in an area of your town called a neighborhood.
 Now you see why we need direction.
 We need to find all of the points, lines, and areas on Earth.